The History of the American Inns of Court

 The committee reported to the Judicial Conference affirmatively on the two questions and proposed the creation of the American Inns of Court Foundation.
 The Judicial Conference approved the reports and, thus, endorsed the American Inn concept and the formation of a national structure.

 The American Inns of Court movement has grown faster than any other organization of legal professionals.
 Today there are nearly 400 chartered American Inns of Court in 48 states, the District of Columbia, Guam, and Tokyo.
-There are more than 30,000 active members nationwide encompassing a wide cross-section of the legal community, including federal and state judges, lawyers, law professors, and law students
+There are nearly 30,000 active members nationwide encompassing a wide cross-section of the legal community, including federal and state judges, lawyers, law professors, and law students.

-Past Chairman and Presidents of the American Inns of Court Foundation
+Past Chairmen and Presidents of the American Inns of Court Foundation

 - Judge Aldon J. Anderson, U.S. District Court for the District of Utah (1985–1986)